jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

 My goal is to apply text formatting to number of strings for our translation partner to then translate.
 These strings may include any combination of things like templating tags (like liquid), angular syntax, and/or regular ol' HTML.
 Any of these are to be highlight in red, meaning "don't translate".

-If our string was `<p>hello</p>`, we'd only want the word "hello" translated.
+If our string was `<p>hello</p>`, we'd only want the word "hello" translated, to it would stay black while the opening and closing tags are red.
 A more complex, visual example:

 ```html
 <p>Please <a target="_top" href="%retry.url%">click here</a> to try your purchase again.</p>